Cyberbird99/Pinging/README.md

-ServersPinger (checking to see if it's live)
+ServersPinger (checking to see if it's online)
 This ping is not like pinging Ips in terminal but it's a check via Windows Task Schedular